alfred1029/Solitaire/README.md

 ## Compilation and execution instruction
 The is no additional configuration required.
 However, running in Windows should be avoided.
-Only run on Linux/UNIX based systems.
+Only Linux/UNIX compatability is guaranteed.
 ```
 make run
 ```